-Consequences for negative behaviours are outlined in the flowchart 'Queensbury School's 5 step Behaviour and relationship Procedure.'
-Negative behaviour should be dealt with initially by the classroom teacher or member of staff on duty using deescalation strategies and reasoning followed, if necessary, by a verbal warning.
+Consequences for negative behaviours are outlined in the flowchart 'Queensbury School's 5 step Behaviour and relationship Management Procedure.'
+Negative behaviour should be dealt with initially by the classroom teacher or member of staff on duty using de-escalation strategies and reasoning followed, if necessary, by a verbal warning.
 This should be in keeping with the emotion coaching approach alongside the use of PACE.
-If behaviour persists then using the system of a first yellow card (five minutes- reflect and resolve time) second yellow card (ten minutes reflect and resolve time.)
-These times are guidelines, as a member of staff, following a restorative approach may feel that they have spoken to the student and understand why they became dysregulated and what strategies may support in the future.
+If behaviour persists then using the system of a first yellow card (five minutes- reflect and resolve time detention,) second yellow card (ten minutes reflect and resolve time detention.)
+These times are guidelines, as a member of staff, following a restorative approach may feel that they have spoken to the student and are satisfied that they understand why they became dysregulated and what strategies may support in the future. help made the wrong choice and how to improve their behaviour next time.

-If negative behaviour persists and a third yellow card becomes necessary, then this must be accompanied by a reflect and resolve time at lunchtime with the member of staff who issued the yellow cards, during which a restorative approach will be used.
-If the student fails to attend or the behaviour persists then the student must attend a Wednesday afterschool reflect and resolve time with the designated staff team.
+If negative behaviour persists and a red third yellow card becomes necessary, then this must be accompanied by a detention a reflect and resolve time at lunchtime with the member of staff who issued the yellow cards, during which a restorative approach will be used.
+If the student fails to attend or the behaviour persists then the student must attend a Wednesday afterschool detention reflect and resolve time with the designated staff team assigned to carry out the session after school detention.